pavla-martinkova/osprinciples/dalsi-postupy-en.md

 # Other open science practices

-If you apply any of the following practices, please inform project administration.
+If you apply any of the following practices (excluding ORCID) please inform project administration.

 ## ORCID